Skip navigation

 The Sarah Stewart Brown Award for Public Mental Health

-This award is sponsored by Professor Sarah Stewart Brown with the aim of encouraging and promoting leadership and innovation in public mental health in the UK among members of the public health community.
-Applications can be made to: policy@fph.org.uk and details of the closing date are here.
+This award is sponsored by Professor Sarah Stewart Brown and supported by the Public Mental Health Special Interest Group with the aim of encouraging and promoting leadership and innovation in public mental health in the UK.

 Who can apply?

-Any member of the Faculty of Public Health in good standing, working in any setting in the UK, who has played a significant but not necessarily lead role in the development or implementation of an innovative approach to promoting mental health and wellbeing in any setting.
+Any member of the Faculty of Public Health in good standing, working in the UK, who has played a significant but not necessarily lead role in the development or implementation of an innovative approach to promoting mental health and wellbeing in any setting.

-• Development or implementation of an innovative approach to mental health and wellbeing improvement at the population level.
+• Development or implementation of an innovative approach to the promotion of mental health and wellbeing (10)1

-• Engagement by appropriate stakeholders including service providers, partners and/or community.
+• Engagement by appropriate stakeholders including service providers, partners and/or community (10)

 Exclusions:

-• Projects or programmes addressing secondary or tertiary approaches to prevention are not eligible for this award.
+• Projects or programmes focussing solely on secondary (screening) or tertiary (rehabilitation) approaches to prevention are not eligible for this award.

-Please submit your proposal in no more than 500 words, describing how your project meets the criteria for the award.
+Please submit your proposal in no more than 1000 words, describing how your project meets the criteria for the award.
+One subsidiary document may be submitted and may be considered in the final decision making.
+Applications should be submitted to: policy@fph.org.uk

-The award is a cash prize of £500 to be spent on dissemination of the project, for example travel to a conference, production of a film or report or hospitality for a local meeting.
-This prize is to be offered annually at the FPH annual general meeting for ten years.
+The award is a certificate and a cash prize of £500 to be spent on dissemination of the project, for example travel to a conference, production of a film or report or hospitality for a local meeting.

 About Sarah Stewart Brown

 Having studied medicine at the University of Oxford and the Westminster Hospital in London, Sarah worked in the NHS first as a paediatrician and then as a public health doctor.
 Early in her career she worked in both the Department of Child Health and the Department of Epidemiology and Community Health at the University of Bristol.
 Later she was Director of the Health Services Research Unit and Reader in the Department of Public Health at the University of Oxford.
-Since 2003 she has been Professor of Public Health at Warwick University where she leads research and development in the fields of mental health and wellbeing and teaches on public mental health to medical and public health students.
+From 2003 she was Professor of Public Health at Warwick University where she led research and development in the fields of mental health and wellbeing and taught on public mental health to medical and public health students.

 Become a Member